Code-Institute-Submissions/davidcalikes-mypse.ie/docs/TESTING.md

 "The website is brilliant but if I didn't have the childs ID at hand or if I have to look it up every time I have to use it I can see it getting a bit frustrating."

 It is clear that the user experience of teacher users of MyPSE.ie is less than optimal.
-This is something that future iterations of the app will remedy, but for this first, MVP version, the protection of pupil data must take precident.
+This is something that future iterations of the app will remedy, but for this first, MVP version, the protection of pupil data must take precedent.

 <br>